typst-community/rowmantic/src/rowtable.typ

   )
 }

-/// An expandcell is a `table.cell` that expands its colspan to available width.
+/// An expandcell is a `table.cell` that expands its `colspan` to available width.
-/// The expandcell can be passed alone as a row, or should be placed inside a row markup block.
+/// The expandcell can be passed alone as a whole row, or should be placed inside a row markup block to form part of a row.
 ///
-/// - ..args (arguments): `table.cell` arguments. colspan and rowspan are not permitted.
+/// - ..args (arguments): `table.cell` arguments, except `colspan` and `rowspan` which are not permitted.
-/// - body (content): cell body
+/// - body (content): Cell body
 #let expandcell(..args, body) = {
   assert("colspan" not in args.named())
   assert("rowspan" not in args.named())